Skip to main content

 • A food and beverage operator in the Goods Shed

 The hotel development was significantly delayed due to a slowdown in the construction industry during and following Covid and Brexit.
-Work on-site slowed in May 2023 and then stopped and the developer was put into administration on 17 October 2023.
+Work on-site slowed in May 2023 and then stopped.
+The developer was put into administration on 17 October 2023.

-Cabinet Members agreed to submit a credit bid for the hotel up to the value of our loan at a meeting on 30 May 2024.
-The council did not complete the credit bid and the hotel remains in the hands of the administrators, Teneo.
+At a meeting on 30 May 2024, Cabinet Members agreed to submit a credit bit for the hotel up to the value of our loan.
+We did not complete the credit bid and the hotel remained in the hands of the administrators, Teneo.

 In the meantime, we undertook soft market testing to understand if there was any interest from those who may look to purchase the hotel.
 There were a number of expressions of interest.